FAIR Fine Art Checklist

 Photo checklist to gather before appraisal

-Build the packet from context to detail so the specialist can connect the print condition to the storage enclosure rather than seeing detached close-ups.
+Build the packet from context to detail so the print condition can be connected to the storage enclosure.

 • Take a full photo of the album page or sleeve as it sits before moving anything, then a wider photo showing the full album spread, page, or storage packet.